cgarbin/cgarbin.github.io/_posts/2021-04-26-machine-learning-interpretability-feature-attribution.md

 | _None_ | 0 |
 | Anne, Bob, Charlie | 100 |

-Going through historical records, the company determined the profit when different combinations of employees were working in past months.
+Going through historical records, the company determined the profit when different combinations of employees were working in the past months.
 They are added to the table below, between the two lines of the previous table.

 | | Employees | Profit |
 | -: | :- | -: |